General Guide

 Strengths:

-• Content-aware naming across images, documents, and videos
+• Content-aware naming across images, design files, documents, videos, and audio

 • Batch rename with preview before applying